 The heroes of our story are the brand and customers.
 One approach to content marketing strategy is through the tale of a brand’s journey to form a relationship with their customer.
 Another angle might tell the story of a customer’s search for the right brand to meet their needs.

-A good story doesn’t have much going for it without a good background.
-Background encompasses more than a physical setting; it’s also the situation the hero is in when the story begins.
+A good story does not have much going for it without a good background.
+Background encompasses more than a physical setting; it is also the situation the hero is in when the story begins.
 Whether you are conducting audits, content inventories, or stakeholder interviews, understanding your brand’s landscape is vital to your web management content strategy.

 The Central Desire

 For content marketing purposes, the antagonists are your competitors.
-A word of advice: don’t try to slay the dragon.
+A word of advice: do not try to slay the dragon.
 Instead, visualize yourself and your competitors as running a race.
-You don’t have to tear down another brand to excel.
+You do not have to tear down another brand to excel.

-Now that you’ve defined the central elements, the only objective that remains is tying them together with a sound strategy.
+Now that you have defined the central elements, the only objective that remains is tying them together with a sound strategy.
 Consider how your heroes will interact, what obstacles they face, and how your brand will rise above the competition to craft your website content strategy.

 Developing a Content Strategy with Character Sketches